Parameter Estimation for a partially observed Ornstein-Uhlenbeck process with long-memory noise: Introduction

-The alternate choice of estimator (\ref{alternative estimator}) does not, however, alleviate the issue of avoiding the use of continuous observations over discrete ones.
-We chose to study the asymptotics of estimation for fractional diffusion processes based on discrete observations, as one should to provide practical tools for parametric inference.
+The alternate choice of estimator (\ref{alternative estimator}) does not, however, avoid the use of continuous observations over discrete ones; this is a problem with many works on fBm-driven models, and is an additional motivation for us to study the asymptotics of estimation for fBm-driven processes based on discrete observations.
 There exists a rich literature on this practical problem for ordinary diffusions driven by Brownian motions; we refer for instance to \cite{Rao2010}.
-For the fractional Ornstein-Uhlenbeck process $V$, motivated by the estimator given in (\ref{alternative estimator}), \cite{HS} studied the following estimator
+A handful of authors are beginning to look at these questions with various fBm-driven models, starting with \cite{TV} in 2007, and more recently \cite{AV, BI, khalifa, NT}.
+In particular, for the fOU process $V$, motivated by the estimator given in ( \ref{alternative estimator}), \cite{HS} studied its natural Riemann-sum-type time discretization

-poroviding strongly consistency and Berry-Esséen-type theorems for it.
-While we have no doubt that this estimator, as a natural discrete-time extension of (\ref{alternative estimator}), is indeed strongly consistent and asymptotically normal, the proofs in \cite{HS} rely on a possibly flawed technique, since the passage from line -7 to -6 on page 434 therein requires the condition $H>3/4$, while one expects normal asymptotics only for the case $H\leqslant 3/4$.

-In our paper, we focus our discussion on estimators which are derived from a basic LSE, since that technique is known, at least in the Brownian case described in \cite{BPS}, to allow for a straightforward bivariate extension, as we mentioned previously.
-The LSE has also given rise to a number of successful studies in the univariate case with fractional processes, including \cite{khalifa, NT, BI, AM, AV}.
+providing strongly consistency and Berry-Esséen-type theorems for it.
+While we have no doubt that this estimator is indeed strongly consistent and asymptotically normal, the proofs in \cite{HS} rely on a possibly flawed technique, since the passage from line -7 to -6 on page 434 therein requires the condition $H>3/4$, while one expects normal asymptotics only for the case $H\leqslant 3/4$.
+In our paper, we focus our discussion on estimators which are derived from a basic LSE, since that technique is known, at least in the Brownian case described in \cite{BPS}, to allow for a straightforward bivariate extension, as mentioned previously.
+The LSE has also given rise to a number of successful studies in the univariate case with fractional processes: we have already cited \cite{AV, BI, khalifa, NT}, while \cite{AM} is the continuous-time version of \cite{AV}.

-Herein, specifically, we begin our study of LSE for $\left( \theta ,\rho\right) $ in (\ref{OUFOU}) by using the formal least-squares interpretation mentioned above, i.e. looking for the minimizer of $\theta \longrightarrow \int_{0}^{T}\left\vert \dot{X}_{t}+\theta X_{t}\right\vert ^{2}dt$; this leads formally to the following estimator for $\theta $
+Herein, specifically, we begin our study of LSE for $\left( \theta ,\rho \right) $ in (\ref{OUFOU}) by using the formal least-squares interpretation mentioned above, i.e. looking for the minimizer of $\theta \longrightarrow \int_{0}^{T}\left\vert \dot{X}_{t}+\theta X_{t}\right\vert ^{2}dt$; this leads formally to the following estimator for $\theta $

 and to the similar estimator